 This income can be used in conjunction with employment income to assist with covering your living expenses.

-All TTR Pension income received by those over the age of 60 is completely tax free regardless of the tax components.
+All TTR Pension income received by those over the age of 60 is completely tax free (except if your balance includes taxable (untaxed) components).

 TTR Pension Strategy for full-time workers